-In 2013, UMBC won its first America East regular season crown since 2003 after completing an undefeated (5-0-2) conference season, then captured its third tournament title and NCAA automatic bid in the last four years.
-The Retrievers received a first round bye and played UConn in the Second Round of the 2013 NCAA Men's Soccer College Cup at Retriever Soccer Park.
+Even the most optimistic Retriever fan could not have dreamed that the 2014 squad would exceed the accomplishments of its predecessor.
+The 2013 Retrievers won their first America East regular season crown since 2003 after completing an undefeated (5-0-2) conference season, then captured a third tournament title and NCAA automatic bid in the last four years.
+The Retrievers received a first round bye and played UConn in the second round of the 2013 NCAA Men's Soccer College Cup at Retriever Soccer Park.
 It was the first time in school history that UMBC competed in and hosted an NCAA Division I Tournament contest.
 The two teams played to a 2-2 double overtime draw; but UConn advanced in a penalty kick shootout.

 During the season, UMBC placed in the top ten in all media polls.
 At its highest point, UMBC reached the No. 5 slot in Top Drawer Soccer, College Soccer News and the Continental Tire NSCAA Poll and climbed to a position of No. 10 in Soccer America.
 The program finished at No. 8 in the final NCAA RPI rankings.